 The update also added and changed several application-specific requirements, hazards, and equipment.
 It also updated equipment testing methods to reflect similar global standards.

 Does OSHA Require ANSI Z87.1-2015 Compliance?

 Not exactly.
 OSHA’s eye protection standard for general industry, 29 CFR §1910.133(b)(2), only states that OSHA will accept eye protection that can be demonstrated to be at least as effective as protective eye and face protection devices that are constructed in accordance with:

 Given that ANSI Z87.1-2015 is demonstrated to be at least as effective as the earlier standards, items that meet the most recent standard are considered acceptable by OSHA.

 Eye Protection Marking

 The Z87.1-2010 and Z87.1-2015 standards have also been harmonized with eye and face protection standards used in other countries.
-This makes it easier to work internationally and understand what is required for eye protection.
+This makes it easier to work internationally and understand eye protection requirements.

 ANSI Z87.1 requires markings on eye protection that relate directly to the device’s ability to defend against specific hazards.
-Eye protection that’s Z87.1-compliant will be marked with "Z87."
+Eye protection that’s Z87.1-compliant is marked with "Z87."

 Additional markings fall into three categories: